-The data for the existing entities will not be imported or merged: new data will not be added to the existing entities (e.g. changes will not added to an existing VCS root), the existing files will not be changed (e.g. if the same template exists on both servers with different settings, the target file will be preserved).
+The data for the existing entities will not be imported or merged: new data will not be added to the existing entities (for example, changes will not added to an existing VCS root), the existing files will not be changed (for example, if the same template exists on both servers with different settings, the target file will be preserved).

 The project will be skipped if a conflict occurs: either the project's UUID is new but its external ID already exists on the target; or if the source and target projects have the same UUID but different external IDs.

 You can select the import scope: choose among project settings, builds and changes history, and user accounts or import all of them.
 Since an imported project can also use settings from its parent, TeamCity will also import all the vcs roots, templates, meta-runners and other project-related settings for parent projects.
 If the same project already exists on the target server, the existing objects will not be overwritten.